Otros Ejercicios

 And I know I wouldn't be there to help you along.

-And it's that name that to make you strong.
+And it's that name that helped to you strong.

-And I know you hate me and ya got the right,
+And I you hate me and ya got the right,

 To kill me now and I wouldn't blame you if you do.